jacksingleton/accounts-sandstorm-dev/README.md

 This was written as a companion to kenton:accounts-sandstorm

-It provides two things:
+It does two things for you:

-1. Inserts fake Sandstorm user headers when the meteor app is running in dev mode, which is very handy during the development workflow
+1. Inserts fake Sandstorm user headers when the meteor app is running in dev mode, so you can develop your app outside of Sandstorm

 2. Provides a handful of helper functions mainly for use in client integration tests to stub out the current user permissions